Updated in September 2020.

-Not far from the area, on Iosif Vulcan Street, Darvas – La Roche House, considered at the time of its building, 1911, the most original house in Oradea, is now subject to a major rehabilitation, since it’s set to become the first Art Nouveau museum in Romania, opened in August 2020, after a rehabilitation that took 2 years.
+Not far from the area, on Iosif Vulcan Street 11, Darvas – La Roche House, considered at the time of its building, 1911, the most original house in Oradea, has become the first Art Nouveau museum in Romania, opened in August 2020, after a rehabilitation that took 2 years.
 The museum showcases permanent exhibitions of Art Nouveau interiors specific to Oradea, as well as temporary exhibitions and video mapping events.
 The place will also hold workshops, various cultural events, and conferences.

 Republicii Street, Oradea’s famous pedestrian zone, is probably one of the busiest parts of the city, with lots of shops, cafés and restaurants.
 It also parades a lot of Secessionist palaces, like Stern Palace, which features delicate folkloric motifs, Apollo Palace, a building of great proportions and impressive ornamentations, or the eclectic Rimanóczy Kálmán Jr. Palace.
 Moskovits Miksa Palace is one of the recently renovated heritage buildings—highly ornamented with vegetal motifs and remarkable ironwork.